SolutionsDesign/LLBLGenProSybaseASA/README.md

 ## Sybase iAnywhere (ASA) Driver / DQE for [LLBLGen Pro](http://www.llblgen.com)

 This is the repository for the Sybase iAnywhere (ASA) Driver and Dynamic Query Engine (DQE) for [LLBLGen Pro](http://www.llblgen.com) v5.x.
 It contains the sourcecode for the driver and DQE so users who move to v5.x and need to support Sybase ASA can continue to do so.
 Starting with v5.0, [LLBLGen Pro](http://www.llblgen.com) doesn't officially support Sybase ASA anymore, and as a courtesy to our existing customers we have published the sourcecode for the driver and DQE here on GitHub under the flexible MIT license.

+The code in this repository references LLBLGen Pro v5.0 assemblies.
+It's easy to adjust them to the LLBLGen Pro version you're using though.

 ### Compatiblity
 The sourcecode available here compiles against [LLBLGen Pro](http://www.llblgen.com) v5.0.x assemblies.
 If you encounter code breaking changes, please file an issue on this repository so we can look into this.